sam-seb/op-sbs/plan.md

 - PYTHON.
 Count the number of times a character is mentioned PER ``<d> or <qna>`` TAG (whichever version we decide upon).
     - NAMES TO ACCOUNT FOR
     - Luffy, Zoro, Nami, Usopp, Sanji, Chopper, Robin, Going Merry
+- XSLT.
+Do this post-fixing XML.
+I'll update more later.